cassinius/modern-js-experiments/README.md

-# elysia-experiments
+# modern-js-experiments

-Playground for learning / experimenting with &amp; enhancing / writing plugins for Elysia.js
+Playground for learning / experimenting with *"modern"* JS -> Bun, Elysia, Hono, WinterJS, you name it...